Mountains O'Mourne

 Mountains O'Mourne is a 1938 British musical film directed by Harry Hughes and starring Rene Ray, Niall MacGinnis and Jerry Verno.
-It was shot at Walton Studios near London.
-The film's sets were designed by the art director R. Holmes Paul.
 The title is a reference to the song The Mountains of Mourne, a common theme from films produced by Butcher's Film Service.
-The screenplay concerns two Irish families evicted from their properties.

 Plot summary

 Two Irish families are evicted from their properties, but their children raise the money to regain them.